Ahmm95/resume/README.md

 ## EXPERIENCE
 <b>Full time Business systems developer at [AppNexus](http://www.appnexus.com/) | Summer 2015 - Present</b>
 - Developing features for new Billing system for all AppNexus' transaction activity using Storm, SQL, and python.
-- Team lead on 1 month project to create new reports.
-Used RESTful APIs and edited PHP codebase.
+- Planned out a 1 month project to create new reports using RESTful APIs and an PHP UI codebase.

 <b>Recurse Center/Hackerschool | Summer 2015</b>
 Worked on [wAlnut](https://github.com/WalnutiQ/wAlnut) everyday.